Mulbekh Monastery: Rock inscription of King Bhum Ide

-Nearby are some ancient rock inscriptions or edict written in Kharosthi script.
+Nearby are some ancient rock inscriptions or edicts written in Kharosthi script.
 It issues an edict to the local people to discontinue sacrificing goats by King Bhum Ide (Tsongkapa), who ruled western Ladakh c.
 1400 CE, while his younger brother, Dragspa, ruled the rest.
 Tsongkapa, titled Bhum Ide, was a king and great reformer of Buddhism.
 He lived in Ladakh from 1378 to 1441 CE.
 He set up monasteries near Leh at Spitok, Sangkar, Phiang (Fiang) and Trigtse.
-He started the earlier Buddhist sources and remove the discrepancies from the current practices.
+He started from the earlier Buddhist sources and removed the discrepancies from the current practices.
 He made the monks switch from Red Hat sect (identified by the red hats they wear) to Yellow Hat sect.
-One of his successors, King Trashi (1500-1530 CE), also made it mandatory for Ladakhi families to send at least one or two children to become a monk, who did not have to be the eldest child.
+One of his successors, King Trashi (1500-1530 CE), also made it mandatory for Ladakhi families to send at least one or two children to become monks, who did not have to be the eldest child.

-Every year at least once or twice in each village the heart was torn out of a living goat in front of an altar.
+Every year, at least once or twice in each village the heart was torn out of a living goat in front of an altar.
 King Lde had the following inscription carved:

 Oh Lama (Tsongkapa [1378-1441 CE]), take notice of this!
 The king of faith, Bum lde, having seen the fruits of works in the future life, gives orders to the men of Mulbe to abolish, above all, the living sacrifices, and greets the Lama.
 The living sacrifices are abolished."

 The people of Mulbekh found this too onerous to follow, for beside King Lde's edict, on the same rock, is an inscription saying the order was too hard to be executed.
 "For what would the local deity say, if the goat were withheld from him?"